 Advanced entry into year 2 of the programme will be considered from candidates with a higher certificate, or better (for example, ordinary degree, honours degree, or professional qualification).
 Consideration of advanced entry will be given to candidates who demonstrate through the Recognition of Prior Learning (RPL) process relevant work experience.
 See below for more information on the RPL process.

-• Year 1 of the programme is delivered on the Castlebar campus of GMIT.
+• All years of the programme (1, 2 & 3) are delivered on the Castlebar campus of GMIT.

 Closing date for applications

 30th August 2019.
 If all places are taken on the course the status of the course will change from “Open for Applications” to “Course Full”.
 Late applications may be considered subject to places being available.
 A decision on the feasibility of this programme will be made and communicated before the end of June.